 Happily, both the Raës and Wagschal interpretations are idiomatic, atmospheric, and technically flawless, and both are supported by quality recorded sound.

 But there’s more to the story of Enfants.
-As he was to do with many of his instrumental scores, Schmitt orchestrated this music.
-The composer once noted that the piano was “a convenient but disappointing substitute for the orchestra,” so it is hardly surprising that he was inspired to create a version of Enfants for orchestral forces.
+As he was to do with many of his scores, Schmitt orchestrated this music.
+The composer once noted that the piano was “a convenient but disappointing substitute for the orchestra,” so it is hardly surprising that he was inspired to create a version of Enfants for symphonic forces.

-The orchestral version was premiered in 1943 by the Lamoureux Concerts Orchestra under the direction of Eugène Bigot, and the orchestral score was published in 1951 by Durand.
+This version was premiered in 1943 by the Lamoureux Concerts Orchestra under the direction of Eugène Bigot, and the orchestral score was published in 1951 by Durand.

 Unlike the piano score, hearing the orchestrated version of this music has, until recently, required a good amount of sleuthing.
 Fortunately, we now have a broadcast performance available to hear courtesy of SoundCloud, in a performance that features the Netherlands Radio Promenade Orchestra conducted by Jan Stulen.

 Unfortunately, it doesn’t appear that this orchestral recording of Enfants has ever been released on CD or as a digital download.
-It’s a pity, because the music is fresh, always interesting, and completely worthy of being brought to a new generation of music-lovers.
+That’s a pity, because the music is fresh, always interesting, and completely worthy of being brought to a new generation of music-lovers.

 Indeed, it’s high time for today’s eminent conductors who advocate for the music of Florent Schmitt to investigate Enfants and give the world a modern recording.
-Alain Altinoglu, John Axelrod, Leon Botstein, Lionel Bringuier, Jonathan Darlington, Stéphane Denève, JoAnn Falletta, Fabien Gabel, Jacques Mercier … who’s interested?
+Alain Altinoglu, John Axelrod, Leon Botstein, Lionel Bringuier, Jonathan Darlington, Stéphane Denève, JoAnn Falletta, Fabien Gabel, David Grandis, Jacques Mercier … who’s interested?